ASCOMInitiative/AlpycaDevice/README.md

-# AlpycaDevice (0.1.0) Python 3.7+ Alpaca Device Framework
+# AlpycaDevice - Python 3.7+ Alpaca Device Framework and Templates

 <img align="right" width="210" height="166" hspace="20" vspace="20" src="https://ascom-standards.org/alpyca/readme-assets/AlpacaLogo210.png">
 This project is a  lightweight framework for a device driver that supports the Alpaca protocol and ASCOM Standards.
 It implements a basic Rotator device that is structured in a way that the Rotator-specific API endpoint implementations can be easily replaced with an API endpoints implementation for any ASCOM device.
-The "boiler plate" logic remains the same.
+Templates for all ASCOM device types are provided.
+The "boiler plate" logic remains the same for any device.

 ## [Alpyca Device Full Documentation](https://ascom-standards.org/alpycadevice/)